-YCCF continues its 60-year tradition of serving York County by bringing donor funds and community efforts together to make a meaningful impact.
-We believe that nurturing and growing relationships with all of our community stakeholders is essential to achieve our vision for a united and prosperous community where everyone can thrive.
+YCCF continues its 60-year tradition of serving York County by bringing donor funds and community efforts together to make meaningful impact of believe that nurturing and growing relationships with all of our community stakeholders is essential to achieve our vision for a united and prosperous community where everyone can thrive.
 If we learned anything over this past year, it is that by coming together and working collectively, we can achieve so much more.